Graduate Programs in Near Eastern and Judaic Studies (NEJS)

 - Dual M.A. with Hornstein: Jewish Professional Leadership.
 Please visit the Hornstein website for more information. (full-time only)

-- B.A./M.A. in Near Eastern and Judaic Studies (for current Brandeis undergraduates)
+- B.A./M.A. in Near Eastern & Judaic Studies (for current Brandeis undergraduates)

 - Joint B.A./M.A. in Women’s & Gender Studies and Near Eastern & Judaic Studies (for current Brandeis undergraduates)

-Please note: Applicants to the Hornstein/NEJS dual M.A. should consult the admission information on the Hornstein website.
+Please note: Applicants to the Hornstein/NEJS Dual M.A. should consult the admission information on the Hornstein website.
+Applicants to the Joint M.A. in Coexistence & Conflict and NEJS should visit the Heller School's website.

-Master’s: Applications received by Jan.
-15 will be given first consideration, though applications will be accepted through May 1.
+M.A.: Applications received by January 15 will be given first consideration, though applications will be accepted through May 1.

 B.A./M.A: Current undergraduates should apply for the B.A./M.A. program after completion of their sixth semester at Brandeis.